-- How much a child’s difficulties are interfering with day-to-day life and progress.
+- How much a child or young person’s difficulties are interfering with day-to-day life and progress.

-- How long a child has been struggling with symptoms/difficulties.
+- How long a child or young person has been struggling with symptoms/difficulties.
 Use your daily monitoring diaries to describe how mental health needs and behaviours affect daily functioning and learning.

 - How many other difficulties and risks a child and family is facing.

-- How much a child’s safety may be compromised by their mental health difficulties.
+- How much a child or young person’s safety may be compromised by their mental health difficulties.

 - Whether any other school-based or community support has been tried.
 For example, for behaviour difficulties this will mean thinking about whether parents have been helped with strategies to support their children.

 - Carry out a strengths and difficulties questionnaire at an early stage.
 Both school staff and parents can complete one.
-Although not a diagnostic tool, it provides a useful way of working out the nature and severity of a child’s needs and what next steps to take.
-The results of this questionnaire should also be combined and considered together with parents/carers, the child’s own experience and school staff observations.
+Although not a diagnostic tool, it provides a useful way of working out the nature and severity of a child or young person’s needs and what next steps to take.
+The results of this questionnaire should also be combined and considered together with parents/carers, the child or young person’s own experience and school staff observations.
 Information gathered from this tool can also give school staff, parents/carers and mental health services a common language, understanding and reference point.